landaluis/About/README.md

 My name is Luis, i come from **Honduras**, Central America.
 I studied economics and taught myself painting, which I have been doing for more than 10 years.
-I lived currently in Hamburg, Germany.
+Currently living and studying to become a **Web Developer** in Hamburg, Germany.

 <img width="463" alt="Bildschirmfoto 2023-01-09 um 15 48 13" src="https://user-images.githubusercontent.com/122018061/211336336-65110f61-6530-4dfc-9324-04695e3b03f8.png">